 Four Bible Characters with Flaws That Fueled Their Faith

 Many people attain to great character strengths in the process of dealing with their flaws.
-This is true, especially in the Bible.
 Here are the stories of four people who demonstrate that we can find purpose in our flaws.
 They show us how their flaws initiated and fueled their faith:

 - Naaman’s health flaw led him to healing from, and faith in, the God of Israel.